Regenerative Aesthetics 101

 Yes, Kybella/DA can have a slimming effect for the entire face.
 Especially if it is injected off-label for jowls or mild buccal fat pad slimming.

-Talk with one of our providers about your Kybella/DA questions
+Talk with one of our providers about your Kybella questions

 Ali's favorite aesthetic treatment for an ultimate "glow up"